 A fast-prime button loads the filter chamber with water for quick, self-priming setup, and a specially-designed valve lets you instantly close down the flow of water and separate the cover from the engine housing for easy, spill-free upkeep.

 The advanced components on this newly made filter give you the tools you need to create a spotless, healthy aquatic condition with considerably less exertion.

 4. Hydor Professional External Canister Filter

 Setting it up should be a real breeze, even for those who might not have used a canister filter before.
-You should be done setting up the filter within just 30 minutes.
-Make sure to refer to the manual just in case you have issues connecting a few things.
+You should be done setting up the filter within just thirty minutes.
+Make sure to refer to the manual for instructions about how all the connections fit together-that will make it easy.

 The noise level of the filter is quite low so that the marine life is not disturbed.
-With such quietness in operation, it is great for aquatic turtles, reef tanks, and saltwater and freshwater tanks.
+With such quiet operation, this model is great for aquatic turtles, reef tanks, and saltwater and freshwater tanks.